5 reasons why you need real time banking

 Immediate payments: not a flat run, but an orienteering

-Transitioning to real-time is more like orienteering than running a track sprint.
+Transitioning to real-time is more like orienteering than following a strictly defined track.
 The standards developed by retail cannot be directly applied in banking, so there is no ready-made script.
 There are no “better” processes, worth transforming in the first place, and “worse”.
-We are moving along terra incognita, so when taking steps forward, we must consider the possible need to withdraw from previously introduced mechanism.
+We are moving along terra incognita, so when taking steps forward, we must consider the possible need to withdraw from the previously introduced mechanism.

 This is similar to software testing, as discussed on our blog, in an article on Agile software testing in banking.
 Whether it is about immunity, or real-time processing, the next step is to find a representative group on which to test the process over time, to spot the most serious shortcomings.
 Only at the last stage of the process will we observe the effects of social changes that will take place in the following weeks or months.